davidchall/RootTuple/README.md

 Rather, it was created to allow FORTRAN programs to output fully differential cross section information as an n-tuple.
 Selection cuts can then be applied to, and histograms filled from, this n-tuple.

-A description of the subroutines provided is found in the documentation, together with a guide on how they may be used.
+A description of the subroutines provided is found in the [documentation](https://github.com/davidchall/RootTuple/releases/download/1.0.1/RootTuple-doc-1.0.0.pdf), together with a guide on how they may be used.
+*Note:* This PDF was created for RootTuple 1.0.0 and makes outdated references to files hosted on HepForge.
+The latest version of RootTuple is available in GitHub.

 ## Quick start installation